HumanSignal/label-studio/docs/source/guide/storage.md

 You can leave "data_key" empty (or skip it at all) then LS generates it automatically with the first task key from label config.

-`"my-data_key"` required parameter leads to the input task formatted in a way:
+`"my-data-key"` required parameter leads to the input task formatted in a way:

 ```json
 {